ShivAhir/advFullStackIssueList/readMe.txt

 WEEK-3:

-we made the react hook with the help of react.useState to maintain the state of the component and make it refresh whenever needed
+    - we made the react hook with the help of react.useState to maintain the state of the component and make it refresh whenever needed
+    - we added a function to add a new single issuelist whenever button is clicked by using two useEffect but later we added the method to add a single issue on the onClick method of button itself
+    - we created a form to get the user defined values and then push them to the issueList and display it on submitting the form